Vinegar is widely used by the Eco-community as a natural antibacterial disinfectant but can vinegar really kill germs?

 Scientific Testing On – Vinegars Ability To Kill Germs

 Research shows us two things.
-First, that vinegar performs well against Gram-negative organisms such as S. typhi and E. coli, on non-porous surfaces.
+First, vinegar performs well against Gram-negative organisms such as S. typhi and E. coli on non-porous surfaces.

 Second, it is less effective against Gram-positive bacteria such as S.aureus.
 Source